learn-co-students/building-a-strong-job-search-foundation-online-web-ft-092418/README.md

 ## Landing a Job Takes More than Technical Skill

-After wrapping up the Software Engineering program, you now have a strong foundation of technological skills.
-You have an understanding of programming fundamentals, object orientation, Ruby, JavaScript, and more — all of which employers find desirable when hiring software engineers.
+After wrapping up your Flatiron program, you now have a strong foundation of specialized technical skills unique to your field of study.

 However, having these technical skills alone is not enough to secure a job.
 There are other behaviors and soft skills that employers look for in a candidate.